 New Medicare Regulations are Coming!
 Are you prepared?

 There are new Medicare regulations coming in AEP 2023.
-And its important to know what your Medicare lead generators are doing/claiming to consumers.
+And it’s important to know what your Medicare lead generators are doing/claiming to consumers.
 These are lead generators, such as third-party call centers or website operators.

 CMS received 39,617 complaints related to Medicare plan marketing in the first 11 months of 2021.
 And up from 15,497 in all of 2020.
 Also, a high percentage of the complaints involved TPMO marketing.

 Lead generation for Medicare has been like the wild west lately.
 Many affiliate marketers realized they could make money using overseas call centers by transferring consumers to large brokerages.
-However, there is no honor amongst thieves.
+However, there is no honor among thieves.
 And those marketers are only focused on making the most return on investment.
 As a result, they are not ensuring that their clients are complying with CMS requirements and vetting consumers properly.

 To prevent that kind of problem, lead-generation TPMOs now have to do the following: